 My favourite piece (if I had to pick just one) is the kitchen drawer units we repurposed from our kitchen renovation.
 We faced the front of each drawer with MDF to get a clean slate.
 I blew up a picture of a VW beetle that hubs restored and attached it to the MDF for a unique storage piece.

 There are six large and deep storage drawers as well as a vertical pullout (similar to the pull-out cabinet we built for our new kitchen).
-I store most of my finished projects in the drawers that are still waiting for their final place in our home (or someone else’s home!).
+I store most of my finished projects in the drawers that are still waiting for their final place in our home (or someone elseโs home!).

 Pull Out Storage

-In one half of the pull-out cabinet I’m storing mostly liquid items such as paint, caulk and glue.
+In one half of the pull-out cabinet Iโm storing mostly liquid items such as paint, caulk and glue.
 The shelves are adjustable so that my storage options are totally flexible and I can switch things around whenever I want to:

 On the other side of the divide, we installed a perforated metal backer.
-I can hang some items on the metal, either peg-board style or by magnets.
-I haven’t organized this spot yet, but will likely store my rulers here.
+I can hang some items on the metal,ย either peg-board style or by magnets.
+I havenโt organized this spot yet, but will likely store my rulers here.

-My work area will one day hold a laptop or desktop computer so I can design and execute in the same space.
+Hopefully, my work area will one day hold a laptop or desktop computer so I can design and execute in the same space.

 Above the floating desk, we installed additional wall cabinets to maximize storage space.
+These used to be in my brother-in-lawโs office until he moved out; I designed my craft area around these so I could reuse them.

-I’ve got inspirational magazines stored in one of the cabinets, as shown below, and a collection of craft books in the other units:
+Iโve got inspirational magazines stored in one of the cabinets, as shown below, and a collection of craft books in the other units.

 Now that everything is coming together organization-wise, I can fully concentrate on the fun aspects of my new craft studio: creating and making things!